-- Achieve a qualifying score on the reading component of the MiraCosta College English Assessment that gives a recommendation for READ 100 - Present proof of achieving one of the following minimum test scores: - A passing score on the CSU English Placement Exam - A score of 3, 4, or 5 on a College Board Advanced Placement English Examination - A score of 5 or better on the International Baccalaureate Higher Level English Test. - Complete one of the following with a minimum grade of "C" or "P": READ 100, 101; ENGL 100, 201, 201H, 202, 202H; or equivalent.
+- Achieve a qualifying score on the reading component of the MiraCosta College English Assessment that gives a recommendation for READ 100 (p.
+54) - Present proof of achieving one of the following minimum test scores: - A passing score on the CSU English Placement Exam - A score of 3, 4, or 5 on a College Board Advanced Placement English Examination - A score of 5 or better on the International Baccalaureate Higher Level English Test. - Complete one of the following with a minimum grade of "C" or "P": READ 100; ENGL 100, ENGL 201, ENGL 201H, ENGL 202, ENGL 202H; or equivalent.